dialog-semiconductor/BLE_SDK6_examples/LPCCSE-177-social-distancing-application/Readme.md

 ![putty_danger_sone](media/putty_danger_zone.png)

 ### Implementation details
+The threshold levels that determine the proximity zone are defined in ``user_social_distancing.c`` in the array named ``user_prox_zones_rssi``.
+Four proximity zones are defined, namely Danger Zone, Warning Zone, Coarse Zone, and BLE Limit Zone.
+In there, you can change the RSSI thresholds to the ones that are most suitable for your application.

 When the device gets initialized, the function ``user_app_adv_start()`` will be called as the default advertising operation.
 This will set a timer which will time out after ``USER_SWITCH_ADV_SCAN_TO`` plus a small random value, which in turn will call the ``user_switch_adv_scan_timer_cb()``.
 When this callback function is called, it will stop the advertising and it will enter the Scanner state.